MDverse/mdws/docs/data_model_parquet.md

 description:
 - type: string
 - example:
-- comment: Interesting field with highly complex because of its 'free' format.
-May also vary a lot in length.
+- comment: Description of the dataset as unstructured 'free' text.
+Length may vary a lot.

-## files.tsv
+## files.parquet

 dataset_origin
 - type: string